microsoft/rushstack.io-website/pages/api/rush-lib.versionpolicy.md

 |  [setDependenciesBeforeCommit(packageName, configuration)](./rush-lib.versionpolicy.setdependenciesbeforecommit.md) |  | <b><i>(BETA)</i></b> Tells the version policy to modify any dependencies in the target package to values used for checked-in source. |
 |  [setDependenciesBeforePublish(packageName, configuration)](./rush-lib.versionpolicy.setdependenciesbeforepublish.md) |  | <b><i>(BETA)</i></b> Tells the version policy to modify any dependencies in the target package to values used for publishing. |
 |  [validate(versionString, packageName)](./rush-lib.versionpolicy.validate.md) |  | <b><i>(BETA)</i></b> Validates the specified version and throws if the version does not satisfy the policy. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `VersionPolicy` class.